Picayune Creole Cookbook

 Time was when the question of a Creole Cook Book would have been, as far as New Orleans is concerned, as useless an addition to our local literature as it is now a necessity, for the Creole negro cooks of nearly two hundred years ago, carefully instructed and directed by their white Creole mistresses, who received their inheritance of gastronomic lore from France, where the art of good cooking first had birth, faithfully transmitted their knowledge to their progeny...But the civil war, with its vast upheavals of social conditions, wrought great changes in the household economy of New Orleans, as it did throughout the South; here, as everywhere, she who had ruled as the mistress of yesterday became her own cook of to-day...the ‘bandana and tignon’ are fast disappearing from our kitchens.
 Soon will the last of the olden negro cooks of ante-bellum days have passed away and their places will not be supplied.

-According to Michigan State University the book is still considered among the best sources of authentic Creole recpes.
+According to Michigan State University the book is still considered among the best sources of authentic Creole recipes.